Meal-a-Day Fund: Other projects

-Aside from the major, long term projects, the fund has made significant one-off donations to other causes, e.g., Tree Aid (which plants trees in Africa 'to reduce poverty and protect the environment'), Village Water (providing wells and a programme of hygiene education to rural Zambian villages), WhizzKids United (an Africaid-run HIV/AIDS education programme using football to teach lessons about health) and others.
+Aside from the major, long term projects, the fund has made significant one-off donations to other causes, e.g., Tree Aid (which plants trees in Africa "to reduce poverty and protect the environment"), Village Water (providing wells and a programme of hygiene education to rural Zambian villages), WhizzKids United (an Africaid-run HIV/AIDS education programme using football to teach lessons about health) and others.

 History

-The Christadelphian Meal-a-Day fund was founded in Tamworth, UK in 1976.
+The Christadelphian Meal-a-Day fund was founded in Tamworth, UK, in 1976.
 The name was inspired by a speech of Henry Kissinger's, in which he said everyone on earth should have at least one meal a day.

 In 1999, representatives also started working in Australia to raise awareness and funding for projects in Nepal, Thailand, India, the Autonomous Region of Bougainville and Zambia.
 A revised, three-region structure was introduced in 2007, with aid for Europe, the Middle East and Africa being managed by the UK committee, aid for Asia-Pacific managed by an Australian committee, and that for North and Latin America and the Caribbean by a committee based in the United States and Canada.

 Fundraising

-CMaD has a number fundraising channels, including donations from individuals, group donations from church collections, legacies, gift aid, sponsorship, and the sale of various items, such as greeting cards, tea towels and t-shirts.
+CMaD has a number fundraising channels, including donations from individuals, donations from church collections, legacies, sponsorship, and the sale of various items, such as greeting cards.
 In recent years, in the region of £750,000 per annum has been raised by CMaD UK, around 60% of which is currently used on long term projects that rely largely, or solely, on CMaD funding.